• What is Copywriting?

 • About Nicki Krawczyk

-Copywriting Q&A: How to Find a Mentor
+How To Find a Copywriting Mentor

 By Nicki Krawczyk Leave a Comment

-How to find a mentor for your copywriting careerA lot of career and business guides will advise you to find a mentor…but they won’t tell you how to find that mentor.
+A lot of career and business guides will advise you to find a copywriting mentor…but they won’t tell you how to find that mentor.
 Until there’s a website to connect would-be mentors with mentees like a dating site (note to self: business idea!), you’ll have to go it alone.
-So here are a few tips to finding a mentor of your own.
+So, here are a few tips to find a copywriting mentor.

 When you’re looking for your mentor, don’t actually use the word “mentor.”
 Odd, I know, but bear with me.
 The reason is that the word “mentor” connotes a lot of obligation and commitment.
 If you’ve found someone who’s successful in his or her field, he or she doesn’t have that kind of time.